Phase 1/2 Study of X-396, an Oral ALK Inhibitor, in Patients With ALK-positive Non-Small Cell Lung Cancer

 Phase 1/2, First-in-Human, Dose-Escalation Study of X-396 (Ensartinib) in Patients With Advanced Solid Tumors and Expansion Phase in Patients With ALK-positive Non-Small Cell Lung Cancer

 This is the first study of X-396 (ensartinib) in humans and the investigational drug will be given as a once or twice daily oral dose in 28 day cycles until there is disease progression or unacceptable safety issues.
 X-396 will be given to small groups of patients (1 - 6) at each dose level and the patients will be observed to see if there are any adverse safety effects.
 As long as there are no unacceptable safety issues after 28 days, the dose of X-396 will be increased for the next group of patients.
 This process will continue until the maximum tolerated dose (MTD) of X-396 is reached.
 Once the MTD is reached, up to 170 additional patients will also be given X-396 to further determine the activity of X-396 in patients with ALK-positive non-small cell lung cancer.
-These additional patients will be enrolled in the following 5 expansion cohorts: ALK TKI-naïve patients, patients that progressed on crizotinib, patients that progressed on one or more 2nd generation ALK TKIs (patients may or may not have also received prior crizotinib), patients with asymptomatic CNS metastases, and patients with leptomeningeal disease.
+These additional patients will be enrolled in the following expansion cohorts: ALK TKI-naïve patients, patients that progressed on crizotinib, patients that progressed on one or more 2nd generation ALK TKIs (patients may or may not have also received prior crizotinib), including patients with asymptomatic CNS metastases.

 Advanced Solid Tumors Non-small Cell Lung Cancer Cancer Tumors ALK NSCLC Advanced Malignancies Carcinoma, Non-Small-Cell Lung Inflammatory Myofibroblastic Tumors Lung Neoplasms X-396 (ensartinib)

 Open to people ages 18 years and up